Clinical Psychology Doctoral Program FAQs

 How long is the program?

-The program is five years.
+Most students complete their programs within approximately five (5) years (10-11 terms or 60-64 months), to accommodate internship schedules and external site requirements.
 You'll be on campus for the first four years, receiving a mix of didactic learning and hands-on clinical experiences called practica.
 You'll spend your fifth year off-site on a 2,000 hour, 12-month internship.

 Where are clinical rotation sites?